 ACUTE NARROW ANGLE GLAUCOMA

-Work-up for NAG patients includes careful history, especially of eye pain (could be sub-acute attacks), headaches, feelings of pressure and redness of the eye.
+Work-up for NAG patients includes careful history, especially of eye pain (could be sub-acute attacks), headaches, feelings of pressure, and redness of the eye.
 This is in contrast to OAG as these are not typical symptoms of that disease.
 Pupils also take on a more important role and measurement of angle openness.
-Any question of the angle should be brought to the doctor’s attention immediately and the patient should not be dilated, especially if a laser peripheral iridotomy has not been done in the eyes.
+Any question of the angle should immediately be brought to the doctor’s attention and the patient should not be dilated, especially if a laser peripheral iridotomy has not been done in the eyes.

 NAG testing is no different than other glaucoma patients, except that the depth and appearance of the anterior chamber (front of the eye) becomes much more important in the evaluation and management of the case.
 Due to this, gonioscopy is done more often at the doctor’s discretion.

-HRT or Optical Coherence Tomorography (OCT) are the modern technologies that Newsom Eye uses to laser scan the nerve fiber layer of the optic nerve and not just analyze it against a normalative database for disease, but to also store that for future reference with the patient to detect even the slightest progression of the disease.
+HRT or Optical Coherence Tomorography (OCT) are the modern technologies that Newsom Eye uses to laser scan the nerve fiber layer of the optic nerve and not just analyze it against a normative database for disease, but to also store that for future reference with the patient to detect even the slightest progression of the disease.

 Pachymetry is used to measure the central corneal thickness which we now know is an important data point to reference for glaucoma risk.
-This test is usually only performed once, unless surgery or trauma changes the structure of the cornea.
+This test is usually only performed once unless surgery or trauma changes the structure of the cornea.
 Occasionally, due to swelling in an acute attack, this test will be repeated after the patient has recovered from the attack and the pressure and cornea have normalized.